warmsound/crystal-face/README.md

 ## What's New

 ### 1.1.0
+**N.B.
+Due to a vívoactive 3 firmware bug, this watch face will be stuck on the language that was active at the time of the 3.30-3.40 firmware upgrade.
+Hopefully Garmin will fix this in a future firmware.**
 - Internationalisation: added support for Chinese (Simplified/Traditional), Czech, Danish, Dutch, Finnish, French, German, Hungarian, Italian, Norwegian, Polish, Portugese, Slovak, Slovenian, Spanish, Swedish.
 - Force language to English for unsupported locales, to prevent garbled characters.
 - Fixed issue with battery meter not showing low/critical warning colours soon enough.